Darkboy17/rag-video-chatbot/README.md

 - default model names and local configuration values
 - local storage locations

-The suggested questions are only UI affordances.
+The suggested questions are taken directly from the assessment just to speed up workflow instead of manual typing.
 The answers come from the current analysis session and retrieved evidence.

 ### Why This Handles 1000 Creators Per Day